mdittmer/mdn-confluence/README.md

 ### Web UI

 The web UI is for interactively cross-referencing Confluence and MDN compat data.
+The UI has special dependencies that are installed via a BASH script.
+To set up the dependencies in a UNIX-like environment, use:

+    npm run uiBuild

 To run the service locally, you need to generate local data for the dev
 server:

     node \